of the worst parts of having Meniere's disease, can be the hearing loss that

 Most will have already had a chance to participate in counseling.

 Other aids could be

 - Hearing aids: there are so many different styles and mechanisms

-- People also need to learn to stand in such a way as to help the
+- People also need to learn to stand in such a way so that the person

-sufferer be able to read their lips or watch their facial expressions.
+with hearing loss is able to see and read their lips or watch their

 - A quiet, relaxed environment is crucial.